mcdemarco/the-new-kitchen-cookbook/appetizers/tuscanBean.md

 ## Directions

+1. Roast pepper and garlic if necessary.
-1. Skin the pepper and peel the garlic.
+2. Skin the pepper and peel the garlic.
 2. Puree all ingredients but the bell pepper, adding water to get the desired consistency.
 3. Coarsely chop in the bell pepper.